In-Conference Workshops

 Wednesday 25 September 4:00pm

-FROM BLOCKERS TO BUILDING BLOCKS: DEFINING PATH TO INTELLIGENT WATER MANAGEMENT – FROM SWIG
+FROM BLOCKERS TO BUILDING BLOCKS: DEFINING PATH TO INTELLIGENT WATER MANAGEMENT – FROM THE SMART WATER INFRASTRUCTURE GROUP

 Purpose: